 - Non-Purgeable Organic Carbon (NPOC): Denotes the amount of organic carbon that remains after an acidified sample is purged with gas.

-- Purgeable (volatile) Organic Compound (VOC): Refers to the amount of organic carbon that is removed from a neutral or acidic sample with an inert gas.
+- Purgeable (volatile) Organic Compound (VOC): Refers to the amount of carbon that is removed from a neutral or acidic sample with an inert gas.

 - Dissolved Organic Carbon (DOC): Indicates the amount of carbon that is in a sample after it is filtered.
 Common filter size is .45 micrometers.

 - Suspended Organic Carbon: Tracks the number of carbon particles that are too large to pass through a filter.
 This is also known as particulate organic carbon (POC).